Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 Sherwin Williams Passive vs. Repose Gray

 Passive and Repose Gray are very close in LRV: Passive is 60, and Repose Gray is 58.
 This makes the pair great for comparison since they reflect about the same amount of light and appear to be about the same weight on the walls.

 The difference lies in their undertones.
 Repose Gray leans toward greige (a blend of gray and beige) compared to Passive’s cool light gray.
 As a result, Repose Gray is warmer than Passive and has taupe undertones.

 If you have any warm white or off-white furnishings in your home, remember that these shades tend to bring out Passive’s cool blue undertones.
 If this is not your thing, you may consider Repose Gray as a warmer fit that’s still super close on the LRV scale.

 Sherwin Williams Passive vs. Light French Gray

 Passive and Light French Gray look pretty similar.
-Light French Gray is slightly warmer and has purple undertones.
+Light French Gray is just a hair warmer, thanks to its purple undertones.
 At 53, it’s a few points darker on the LRV scale, but depending on the light in your space and your personal preference, that might work for you.

-While both of these shades can brighten up considerably in rooms with a lot of natural light, Passive can sometimes read very close to white.
-Light French Gray will still retain quite a bit of that gray hue.
+While both of these shades can brighten up considerably in rooms with a lot of natural light, Passive can sometimes read closer to off-white.

-Passive and On the Rocks are closer in LRV than Passive and French Gray, but differ from each other in a similar way.
-On the Rocks has an LRV of 62, but to the naked eye, it only appears the slightest bit lighter than Passive.
+Passive and On the Rocks are closer in LRV than Passive and French Gray but differ from each other in a similar way.
+On the Rocks has an LRV of 62, but to the naked eye, it only appears slightly lighter than Passive.

 The difference is that it’s just a tiny bit warmer with some taupe undertones.
 It’s still on the cooler side of greige but doesn’t have the iciness that Passive can show in some lighting.